Yanguang Cao, Ph.D.

 RECRUITING GRADUATE STUDENTS

-Yanguang Cao, Ph.D., joined the UNC Eshelman School of Pharmacy as an assistant professor in the division of Pharmacotherapy and Experimental Therapeutics.
+Yanguang Cao, Ph.D., joined the UNC Eshelman School of Pharmacy initially as an assistant professor and was promoted to associate professor in the Division of Pharmacotherapy and Experimental Therapeutics.
 Prior to joining the School, Cao served as a research assistant professor at SUNY Buffalo for two years after completing a postdoctoral training program at SUNY, Buffalo.

-Dr. Cao has training in pharmacology, pharmacokinetics/pharmacodynamics, and computational oncology and immunology.
-He led a multidisciplinary team having scientists in the field of molecular biology, pharmacology, and pharmacokinetics and pharmacodynamics.
+Dr. Cao has training in quantitative systems pharmacology, pharmacokinetics/pharmacodynamics, and computational oncology and immunology.
+He led a multidisciplinary team having scientists in the field of quantitative systems pharmacology, molecular biology, and pharmacokinetics and pharmacodynamics.

 His group is currently funded by the National Institute of Health and the Food and Drug Administration.